neogcamp/mockBee/website/docs/api/apps/project-management.md

   }
   ```

-- **Functionality**: This API call gets all user's archives of a particular project from the db.
+- **Functionality**: This API call gets all user's archives from the db.

 ### 2. POST `/api/archives/:projectId/:taskId`